Multicoloured tanager: Conservation status

-The IUCN has listed this species as vulnerable, mainly because of its small range, and also because it is only known from a small number of locations.
+The IUCN has listed this species as Near Threatened, mainly because of its small range, and also because it is only known from a small number of locations.
 The multicolored tanager used to be fairly common, but population declines have been recorded throughout its range owing to ongoing habitat destruction, and nowadays it is only encountered very infrequently, primarily in remnant forest fragments.
 Habitat loss and fragmentation are major threats to the species: approximately 81% of its habitat has been lost to date.
 Renjifo suggested that this species is very sensitive to habitat fragmentation as it is found in 16% of point counts from interior, continuous forest, but in only 3% of point counts in forest fragments.
 The expanding network of roads across the species' range has led to increases in logging, mining, agriculture, and human settlement.
 Although the species occurs in protected areas with large tracts of suitable habitat like Farallones de Cali, Munchique, and Los Nevados National Parks, most recent records come from unprotected and private forests in the Valle del Cauca Department.
 Proposed conservation actions include increasing the number and size of protected areas within the species' range, as well as enforcing conservation measures in previously protected areas, and providing non-damaging alternatives to settlers.
-Scientific research studies are necessary in order to accurately estimate the size of the different subpopulations and to gain insight about the species' ecological requirements.

 Most recent records for the multicolored tanager come from the Valle del Cauca department, in the Western Andes right outside Cali.
 Since the construction of the Cali-Buenaventura road during the first decade of the twentieth century, this area has been heavily transformed, mainly for agriculture and cattle ranching, and the remaining forest patches range from 10 to 400 ha.
 Two Important Bird Areas (Chicoral and San Antonio) have been declared in the area within the last two decades, which has led to increasing awareness in the local community to bird conservation.
 These areas are connected to Los Farallones National Park (also an Important Bird Area), which has a total area of around 150,000 ha.
 Seven Civil Society Reserves and one Regional Reserve are also part of the habitat protected for this and other threatened species in the locality.
 Bosque de Yotoco Reserve is another Important Bird Area in the Valle del Cauca department where this species occurs.
 In addition to protected areas, several NGOs work in various aspects of conservation in the zone, especially environmental education with the local communities.